boysugi20/expense-tracker-app/README.md

 ## About
 Expense Tracker is an application designed to simplify the management of your budget.
 Whether you're tracking daily expenses, monitoring transactions, or configuring personalized settings, Expense Tracker provides a user-friendly interface to streamline your financial management experience.
+Experience the convenience of Expense Tracker in managing your budget effectively.

 ## Features
 - Dashboard: Get an overview of your financial status at a glance
-- Budget mode: Show a balance based on your custom monthly budget
+- Budget mode: Display a balance based on your custom monthly budget for better financial planning
-- Add Transaction: Easily add a transaction based on category
+- Add Transaction: Easily record transactions with categorization for accurate expense tracking
-- Goal: Set a financial goal you want to achieve
+- Goal: Set and track financial goals to work towards achieving them

 ## Screenshots